CpaterCodes/TD-GPT/README.md

 **Status:**

 Complete!
-(For now...)

 **Observations:**

-- GPT can intuit branching logic; adheres strictly to test requirements.
+- GPT can intuit branching logic; adheres strictly to test requirements
-- Without tests for divisibles of neither 3 nor 5, handling varies.
+- Without tests for divisibles of neither 3 nor 5, handling varies
 - I.e. Between returning `""` and `str(n)`
-- Test names will be general as possible while meaningful.
+- Test names will be general as possible while meaningful
-- Nonetheless, names could play a valid role in real world "TD-GPT".
+- Nonetheless, names could play a valid role in real world "TD-GPT"
-- Subsequent problems will be more novel/complex in their nature.
+- Subsequent problems will be more novel/complex in their nature

-- Overall, this project is an exercise in careful test design.
+- Overall, careful test design is important, even for simple logic

 ### 2. Modelling a Cell

 **Goal**:

-Starting with a simple model of a cell: with a weight, volume and some basic behaviours.
-Alan Kay had a backgroud in biology, after all.
+A simple model of a cell: with a weight, volume and some basic behaviours.
+*(Note: Alan Kay had a background as a molecular biologist, which influenced his conception of OOP with objects behaving as 'cells', affecting the state of other 'cells' with messages).*

 **Status:**

-Consumption tests passing.
-However, some mitosis tests and handling of floating point decimal places failing.
+Consumption and mitosis tests passing.
+However, difficulty determining a working formula for density.

 **Observations:**